 Why did God give Israel the land of Canaan?

-The expression Holy Land of Canaan nowadays generally refers to the Land of Israel, the regions of religious importance for all three Abrahamic monotheistic religions: mainly Judaism and Christianity, and to a somewhat lesser extent for, Islam.
+The expression Holy Land of Canaan nowadays generally refers to the Land of Israel, the regions of religious importance for all three Abrahamic monotheistic religions: mainly Judaism and Christianity, and to a somewhat lesser extent, Islam.
 Islamic, ethnic Arab, and then Turkish powers conquered the region for almost one thousand three hundred years, with a break during the Crusades.

 God gave Israel the land of Canaan as a covenant of faith.
 The divine call and convenience begin sincerely: And the Lord said to Abram: come out of your land, and out of your nation, and out of your father’s house, and go to the land I will show you.
 His life from this point on is entirely under the free initiative of God, who intervenes first, choosing him from a family that served other gods.
 This was in the middle of the second millennium BC.
-He had to break free not only from his soul ties by leaving his homeland but also from his countrymen’s idolatrous customs and traditions.
+He had to break free from his soul ties by leaving his homeland and his countrymen’s idolatrous customs and traditions.